dsheiko/pcss/Readme.md

 a unwanted contribution to production style-sheet file size.
 Deep nesting in CSS-preprocessor sources may cause the described problems even without your awareness.
 So, keep nesting no more than 3-4 levels.

-Avoid `@extend`-ing in SASS/LESS.
+Avoid excessive `@extend`-ing in SASS/LESS.
 It adds a long CSS selectors in a compiled code.

 ### Use classes for styling, IDs and data-attributes to bind JavaScript